 Leukemia is a cancer of the white blood cells in the bone marrow.
 Young children are most likely to have a type of leukemia called acute lymphoblastic leukemia (ALL).

-ALL causes the bone marrow to make too many of white blood cells.
-The overgrowth makes it difficult for other blood cells like red blood cells or platelets to develop.
+ALL causes the bone marrow to make too many white blood cells.
+The makes it difficult for other blood cells, like red blood cells or platelets, to develop.

 Leukemia in Children: Symptoms

 - Pale skin

 - Petechiae (flat, pinpoint spots under the skin caused by bleeding)